 When you arrive for your appointment, you’ll meet with our audiologist, Dr. Meg, who will start with a detailed interview about your health history.
 She’ll ask you what you’ve noticed about your own hearing (this is one way area where it can be helpful to have someone else share what they’ve noticed too).
 If you aren’t sure where to begin, we have several questionnaires to walk you through it.

-She'll also give you a detailed explanation of any testing we plan to do.
-Patient education is a strength of Dr. Meg; she believes patients should be fully informed before making any decisions about their healthcare.
+She’ll also give you a detailed explanation of any testing we plan to do.
 When you visit her office, she will explain your testing and results in terms anyone can clearly understand.
-After you've gone through your hearing tests and Dr. Meg has assessed your results, she'll talk you through your options, whether hearing aids are the right choice or she recommends something else.
+After you’ve gone through your hearing tests and Dr. Meg has assessed your results, she’ll talk you through your options, whether hearing aids are the right choice or she recommends something else.
 Every patient leaves with a full hearing health report written in clear, layperson language.